oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

-**Dependency on Release Schedule:**
+**Dependency on Release Schedule:** Some sections of this proposal may entail writing Beam jobs to update existing server data.
+The timeline should be arranged so that such jobs can be run and verified during the appropriate release cycle.
+Note that releases can be delayed by up to a month, and you should account for such delays in your timeline.

 **Proposal notes:**

 * We’ll likely write a beam job to populate the auto-translations for a language.
 See the [wiki](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs) for more details.
 * Maybe ~80% of the CAT work is already done, including all of the backend changes.
 We just need to hook it up in the frontend, e.g. see working PR: [#12624](https://github.com/oppia/oppia/pull/12604/files) and related issue [#11434](https://github.com/oppia/oppia/issues/11434).
   - See Computer Aided Translations (CAT) backend milestone PRs.
 * The CAT backend utilizes the Google Translate API for auto-translations.
 We can re-use that work here for auto-translations.
 Alternatively, we can investigate other translate APIs that may offer better translations, e.g. Oppia has done studies in the past that have shown Microsoft to produce preferred translations.

 **Useful resources:**

-### 2.3.
-Improvements for translation reviewer experience

-**Project Description:**

-Translation reviewers have given feedback such that the current contributor dashboard reviewer workflow doesn’t match with their most of the needs.
-This project aims to improve the translation reviewer experience in the contributor dashboard.
-**Size of this project:** large (~350 hours)

-**Potential Mentors:**

-**Knowledge/Skills Recommended:**

-* Knowledge and understanding of Python
-* Knowledge and understanding of TypeScript, Angular, HTML, and CSS

-**Suggested Milestones:**

-* **Milestone 1:**
-  - Showing translation cards according to the order of the content flow in the lesson.
-Exploration editor should also be linked so that the original lesson can be seen.
-  - Showing the size of the translation(short/large)
-  - Pin/unpin specific lessons to translate

-* **Milestone 2:**
-  - Ability to revert the acceptance or rejection of cards.
-The exact time limit that we allow to undo the review should be decided.
-  - Showing image alt text below the image
-  - Notifying new submissions through emails

-**Dependency on Release Schedule:**

-**Proposal notes:**

-* To support lesson pinning, we have to make sure the pinned lessons are returned at the top of the list of lessons with translation suggestions in the fetch query [here](https://github.com/oppia/oppia/blob/develop/core/controllers/contributor_dashboard.py#L336).
-* We will likely want to introduce a new storage model to track pinned lessons by language and user.

-**Useful resources:**

-## Server data validation team

-### 3.1.
-Fix Validation Errors

-TBA

 ## Developer workflow team